Clare Francis: Sailing

 In 1973, after working in marketing for three years, she took leave to sail singlehandedly across the Atlantic in the Nicholson 32 Gulliver G, departing from Falmouth in Cornwall and arriving, 37 days later, at Newport, Rhode Island.
 Following this, she received sponsorship to take part in the 1974 Round Britain Race with Eve Bonham, again in Gulliver G. They finished in third place.
 In 1975, she took part in the Azores and Back and the L'Aurore singlehanded races; and, in 1976, she competed in the Observer Singlehanded Transatlantic Race in her Ohlson 38 yacht Robertson's Golly, finishing thirteenth overall and setting a new women's single-handed transatlantic record.
 She also took part in that year's L'Aurore singlehanded race.
 During 1977 and 1978, she became the first woman to skipper a yacht in the Whitbread Round the World Race, finishing in fifth place in her Swan 65 ADC Accutrac.

 Personal life

 Francis married a yachtsman Jacques Redon in 1977.
 He became a crew member on her yacht.
 They divorced in 1986; they had one child.
-Francis suffers from chronic fatigue syndrome and is President of the UK charity Action for ME.
+Francis has chronic fatigue syndrome and is President of the UK charity Action for ME.